Environmental studies

 Environmental studies (EVS or EVST) is a multidisciplinary academic field which systematically studies human interaction with the environment.
 Environmental studies connects principles from the physical sciences, commerce/economics, the humanities, and social sciences to address complex contemporary environmental issues.
-It is a broad field of study that includes the natural environment, the built environment, and the relationship between them.
+It is a broad field of study that encompasses the natural environment, the built environment, and their relationship.
 The field encompasses study in basic principles of ecology and environmental science, as well as associated subjects such as ethics, geography, anthropology, public policy (environmental policy), education, political science (environmental politics), urban planning, law, economics, philosophy, sociology and social justice, planning, pollution control, and natural resource management.

 There are many Environmental Studies degree programs, including a Master's degree and a Bachelor's degree.
-Environmental Studies degree programs provide a wide range of skills and analytical tools needed to face the environmental issues of our world head on.
+Environmental Studies degree programs provide a wide range of skills and analytical tools needed to face the environmental issues of our world head-on.
 Students in Environmental Studies gain the intellectual and methodological tools to understand and address the crucial environmental issues of our time and the impact of individuals, society, and the planet.

 Environmental education's main goal is to instill in all members of society a pro-environmental thinking and attitude.
 This will help to create environmental ethics and raise people's awareness of the importance of environmental protection and biodiversity.

 History

 The New York State College of Forestry at Syracuse University established a BS in environmental studies degree in the 1950s, awarding its first degree in 1956.
 Middlebury College established the major there in 1965.

 The Environmental Studies Association of Canada (ESAC) was established in 1993 "to further research and teaching activities in areas related to environmental studies in Canada".
 ESAC was officially integrated in 1994, and the first convention for ESAC was held at the Learned Societies Conference in Calgary the same year.
 ESAC's magazine, A\J: Alternatives Journal was first published by Robert A. Paehlke on 4 July 1971.

 In 2008, The Association for Environmental Studies and Sciences (AESS) was founded as the first professional association in the interdisciplinary field of environmental studies in the United States.
-The AESS is also the publisher for the Journal of Environmental Studies and Sciences (JESS), which aims to allow researchers in various disciplinarians related to environmental sciences to have base for researchers to use and publish new information related to environmental studies.
+The AESS is also the publisher of the Journal of Environmental Studies and Sciences (JESS), which provides researchers across disciplines related to environmental sciences with a platform to publish new information on environmental studies.
 In 2010, the National Council for Science and the Environment (NCSE) agreed to advise and support the association.
-In March 2011, The association's scholarly journal, the Journal of Environmental Studies and Sciences (JESS), commenced publication.
+In March 2011, the association's scholarly journal, the Journal of Environmental Studies and Sciences (JESS), commenced publication.